-- 1. Identify appropriate models to store and retrieve textual documents. - 2.
-Describe the various retrieval utilities for improving search. - 3.
-Understanding of indexing and compressing documents to improve space and time - 4.
-Efficiency. - 5.
-Possess the skill to formulate SQL like queries for unstructured data - 6.
-Apply indexing and querying in information retrieval systems. - 7.
-Understand Semi-structured search using a relational schema.
+- 1. Identify appropriate models to store and retrieve textual documents - 2.
+Describe the various retrieval utilities for improving search - 3.
+Understanding of indexing and compressing documents to improve space and time efficiency - 4.
+Possess the skill to formulate SQL like queries for unstructured data - 5.
+Apply indexing and querying in information retrieval systems - 6.
+Discovers the web search